Skip to main content

 Vitamin D and Improved Quality of Life

-Across 3 studies, all reported beneficial effects of vitamin D supplementation on quality of life, with effect sizes ranging from small to moderate.
-The evidence is based on clinical populations including Alzheimer's disease patients, chronic urticaria patients, and breast cancer patients.
-One study used doses of 4000 IU/day or 60000 IU/week, but dosing was not consistently reported across studies.
+Across 6 studies, all reported beneficial effects of vitamin D on quality of life, with effect sizes ranging from small to large (predominantly small).
+The evidence is strongest in clinical populations with Alzheimer's disease, chronic urticaria, and fibromyalgia.
+Doses used in one systematic review were 4000 IU/day or 60000 IU/week, though most studies did not report dosing details.

 • Effective dose range: 4000 IU/day or 60000 IU/week

-• Studied populations: patients with Alzheimer's disease, patients with chronic urticaria (especially chronic spontaneous urticaria), women with estrogen/progesterone-receptor-positive breast cancer
+• Studied populations: patients with Alzheimer's disease, chronic urticaria (especially chronic spontaneous urticaria), fibromyalgia, cancer patients, and patients undergoing gastrointestinal surgery

-Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Study durations and forms were not consistently reported, limiting specificity of recommendations.
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Most studies had small sample sizes or did not report dosing details, limiting precision.
+The evidence base is predominantly from systematic reviews and meta-analyses, but individual trial quality varied.

 Doses used in studies